 Step 3: Rebuilding

 The first decision you’ll have to make when it comes to rebuilding is choosing the right kind of rebuilder for your project.
-If you have worked with an architect on your demolition, it makes sense that you might want to use the same architect to work on your new property.
+If you have worked with an architect or home builder on your demolition, it makes sense that you might want to also work with them on your new property.
 Because they are familiar with the space having worked with you on the demolition, they will be better placed to marry your needs and goals with the practicalities of the site.

 You’ll need to decide whether you’re looking for a custom builder or a volume builder.
 The latter will certainly be more cost effective, but you may lose any sense of identity that the previous structure had.
 It’s also worth noting that not all volume builders’ designs will be appropriate for the size and dimensions of your space.